egillmagnus/Quntitative-Methods-to-Assess-Sustainability/Content/Exam Questions/3 - LCA, LCC, MFA, IO, EEIO, and CBA.md

 ## Teacher Definitions (Word-for-Word)

-1. Life Cycle Cost Analysis
+1. Life Cycle Cost Analysis (LCCA)
 Can be used to evaluate the economic cost of a good or a service over its lifecycle.

-4. Input–Output models
+2. Input Output models (IO)
 Can be used to calculate the direct and indirect impacts of the production and consumption of different products and services on key economic parameters.

-3. Cost–Benefit Analysis
+3. Cost Benefit Analysis (CBA)
 Is an economic method that estimates the equivalent monetary value of the benefits and costs of a project.

-2. Social Life Cycle Cost Analysis
+4. Social Life Cycle Cost Analysis (SLCCA)
 Is developed towards evaluating social impacts of a good or a service over its lifecycle.

 ---